zowe/docs-site/docs/user-guide/mvd-configuration.md

 `<product>.<instance id>.CFG.<pluginid_with_underscores>.<service>.<HTTP method>.<url with forward slashes '/' replaced by periods '.'>`

-For example, users must have READ access to the following profile to access the instance-scoped configuration element “files”:
+For example, users must have READ access to the following profile to access the instance-scoped configuration element "files":

 `ZLUX.DEFAULT.CFG.ORG_ZOWE_FOO.GET.INSTANCE.FILES`